-The second strand is that the grand interconnecting challenges of our era demand different ways of thinking, working, taking action.
-We need to go beyond the perennial conversations around silos and cross departmental working to get to the deeper questions beneath the surface.
-We are trying to understand how governments can better prepare themselves to have the agility, intelligence and creativity they will need deal with this emerging era.
+- The grand interconnecting challenges of our era demand different ways of thinking, working, action.
+We need to go beyond perennial conversations around silos and cross-departmental working to get to the deeper questions.
+How can governments mobilise the inventiveness, intelligence and agility they need?

 - The culture of government is expressed in the fabric and the atmosphere of a city.
 This shows how well government bureaucrats have negotiated decisions and choices around streets, buildings, services, connections, the quality of the environment, the ambition, what gets attention and what doesn’t.

 In the Creative Bureaucracy we argue that people will bring their full selves to work if systems feel human and warm.
 Atmospheres matter.
 The ‘spillover’ effect of a creative bureaucracy will make a city more resilient and optimistic.
 A city that encourages rather than discourages will be more successful.